Define the term hypercompetition with an example. Identify a firm that competes in a hypercompetitive industry.

-Explain how the five partners (flagship) model developed by Rugman and D’Cruz differs from Porter’s five forces model?
+Explain how the five partners (flagship) model developed by Rugman and D’Cruz differ from Porter’s five forces model?

 Determine how FedEx uses dynamic strategic interactions to compete in each arena listed in the model on 16-2, which are cost and quality, timing and know-how, entry barriers, and deep pockets.

-FedEx uses Quality Driven Management (QDM) to generate cost savings and grow revenue by empowering team members to become creators of change at the company, which leads to the elimination of waste and cost.
-FedEx pays great attention to the collaboration between staff at all levels to maximize quality.
-It leverages the Internet of Things (IoT) to improve the quality of services and the efficiency of operations.
-The company has substantial experience (know-how) in the industry and has continuously created competitive strategic plans to outcompete its rivals.
-It eliminates entry barriers while using them against its rivals.
-For instance, FedEx was able to eliminate the government regulations barrier and used it to its advantage by securing a short-term hold on smaller jets and gaining exemption on payload capacity.
-Another competitive advantage is its deep pockets, emanating from its established global market.
-It delivers packages in over 200 countries worldwide.
+FedEx uses the Quality Driven Management (QDM) to generate cost savings and grow revenue.
+This approach empowers team members to become creators of change at the company, which leads to elimination of waste and cost.
+While applying QDM, FedEx pays great attention to collaboration between staff at all levels to ensure quality.
+FedEx leverages Internet of Things (IoT) to improve the quality of services and improve the efficiency of operations.
+The company has substantial experience in the industry and has over years created a strategy that focuses on entering new markets or expanding at the right time.
+FedEx was able to eliminate entry barriers for itself while magnifying them for its rivals.
+For instance, FedEx was able to eliminate the government regulations barrier and used it to its advantage by securing short-term hold on smaller jets and gaining exemption on payload capacity.
+FedEx delivers packages in over 200 countries worldwide.
 The company is most effective in expanding when it spends on infrastructure.
+With the right tools – finance – the company finds itself at a better position competitively than the rest of its rivals.

-What is the connection if any, between a national competitive advantage and a company competitive advantage?
+What is the connection if any, between national competitive advantage and a company competitive advantage?

 Boyers, L., & Abramson, A. (2011).
 FedEx Plays Catch Up in India.
 Forbes. https://www.forbes.com/2011/09/09/forbes-india-fedex-winnig-back-lost-ground.html